IQSS/dataverse/doc/release-notes/7440-multilicense.md

 ## New JVM Options and DB Settings

-- :AllowCustomTermsOfUse (default: true) allow users to provide Custom Terms instead of choosing one of the configured standard licenses.
+- `:AllowCustomTermsOfUse` (default: true) allow users to provide Custom Terms instead of choosing one of the configured standard licenses.

 See the [Database Settings](https://guides.dataverse.org/en/5.9/installation/config.html) section of the Guides for more information.

 ## Additional Release Steps

 In most Dataverse installations, one would expect the vast majority of Datasets to either use the CC0 Waiver or have non-empty Terms of Use.
 As noted above, these will be migrated without any issue.
-Administrators may however wish to find and manaully update datasets that specified a CC0 license but also had terms (no longer allowed) or had no license and no terms of use (also no longer allowed) rather than accept the default migrations for these datasets listed above.
+Administrators may however wish to find and manually update datasets that specified a CC0 license but also had terms (no longer allowed) or had no license and no terms of use (also no longer allowed) rather than accept the default migrations for these datasets listed above.

 ### To find Datasets with a CC0 license and non-empty terms: